 Content is the cornerstone of web publishing, but can be expensive and time-consuming to produce.
 No wonder the idea of having your website users provide the content for free is so appealing.
 From forums to free-ads, dating sites to microblogs, User Generated Content (UGC) has been a been a popular strategy for publishers since the earliest days of the web.
 In fact, it sometimes seems that UGC has taken over the web, with the most popular online destinations such as Facebook, YouTube and Wikipedia all being dominated by the content of their users.
 Even traditionally created and edited sites, such as newspapers, now boost their content with vibrant comment sections.

-Monetising User Generated Content might at first glance seem like a license to print money.
-Many publishers have made the mistake of thinking that they just need to accept all content and run ads around it, and have come unstuck by ignoring the risks.
+Monetising User Generated Content might, at first glance, seem like a license to print money.
+Many publishers have made the mistake of thinking that they just need to accept all content and run ads around it, and have then come unstuck by ignoring the risks.

 The content is theirs… the risk is yours

 When you sign up to ad networks (be that AdSense, Ad Exchange or others), you agree to only use their ads inline with their content policies.
 Every demand source has their own rules for what is acceptable and what isn’t, but almost all have some restrictions on the content you can monetise.

 It is always the publisher’s responsibility to ensure that ads only appear alongside acceptable content.
 That doesn’t change because someone else produced the content – the responsibility still lies with the publisher.